MicrosoftDocs/SupportArticles-docs/support/windows-client/shell-experience/fix-problems-in-windows-search.md

 ## Solution 4: Restart Windows Search

-Follow these steps to end the **SearchUI** (Windows 10) or **SearchHost.exe** (Windows 11) process.
+Follow these steps to end the **SearchUI.exe** (Windows 10) or **SearchHost.exe** (Windows 11) process.
 Stopping this process stops Windows Search.
 The next time that you search, Windows Search automatically starts.

 1. Select <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>Delete</kbd>, and then select **Task Manager**.
 2. In **Task Manager**, select **Details**.